Unit2795/bee-sim-knapsack/README.md

 ## Directory Structure
 - `tests/` - Test files
-  - `matrices/` - Reference DP and Traceback tables stores as binary .npy files, which are easily restored into 2D arrays and compared in tests
+  - `matrices/` - Reference DP and Traceback tables stored as binary .npy files, which are easily restored into 2D arrays and compared in tests
-  - `references.py` - Generates reference DP and Traceback tables and provides helpers for evaluating in test cases
+  - `references.py` - Generates reference DP and Traceback tables and provides helpers for evaluating them in test cases
 - `beesim.py` - Primary simulation logic.
-Including the recursive algorithm for solving the knapsack problem.
+Including the recursive algorithm for solving the knapsack problem
--`flowers.py` - Arrays of flowers for the bee to collect nectar from, try making your own!
+- `flowers.py` - Arrays of flowers for the bee to collect nectar from, try making your own!
+(Adjusting the tiny_meadows or hundred_meadow will break the tests, be sure to revert changes to these if you plan on committing!)
 - `helpers.py` - Helper functions
 - `main.py` - Main script file, run this to try out Bee Simulator